What to consider when retiring your horse!

-This is a fairly complicated questions to answer - and there are loads of factors to consider here.
-You have the why’s of retirement and you also have the how’s, and in the end, doing what’s best for your horse.
+- This is a fairly complicated question to answer – and there are loads of factors to consider here.
+You will have the why’s of retirement and you will also have the how’s, and in the end, doing what’s best for your horse.

-Now to figure out the "how".
+Now to figure out the how’s.
 Is your current barn set up for retired horses?

 *Almost* every horse’s dream – a buddy to groom!

 Before you make the transition to your horse’s personal retirement, you may want to be sure he’s totally cool about a few things…

 - How will he do in a new environment or a herd situation?
 Does he get along with other horses, what’s his pecking order?
 The low guy in the pecking order may need special arrangements for a buddy.